Body Language Expert Points Out Major Difference Between When Kate Middleton Kisses Prince William and When Meghan Markle Kisses Prince Harry

-Prince Harry and Meghan Markle have never shied away from showing a little PDA while some other royals like Prince William and Kate Middleton rarely show that same type of affection in public.
-However, at a recent event, the Cambridges took a page out of the Sussexes’ book by sharing a kiss.
-But according to a leading body language expert, there is a glaring difference between the way the duchesses kiss their husbands.
+Prince Harry and Meghan Markle have never shied away from showing a little PDA.
+Other royals like Prince William and Kate Middleton rarely show that same type of affection in public.
+However, at a recent event, the now-Prince and Princess of Wales took a page out of the Sussexes’ book by sharing a kiss.
+According to a leading body language expert, there is a glaring difference between the way the women kiss their husbands.

 William and Kate’s kiss was a lot different than Meghan and Harry’s

-Body language expert Judi James compared photos of the couples’ PDA and explained the difference in Meghan and Kate’s body language as they received kisses from their princes.
+Body language expert Judi James compared photos of the couples’ PDA.
+She explained the difference in Meghan and Kate’s body language as they received kisses from their princes.

 Body language expert says Meghan is more ‘submissive,’ Kate displays ‘genuine pleasure’